beerjs/meta/README.md

 - @voodootikigod, jsconf
 - @cramforce, jsconfeu
-- @jordanpapaleo, hmmmm... nice guy or something
+- @jordanpapaleo, student, teacher, coder

 The best way to get in touch with one of us is through the issues on this repo.

 @jordanpapaleo can also be reached by email, papaleowebdev@gmail.com